 - Slow Cooker Beef Stew

-I am really happy with the way my Whole30 went and encourage you to give it a look if you are wanting to improve your health and girlish figure.
+I am really happy with my Whole 30 results and encourage you to give it a look if you are wanting to improve your health and girlish figure.
 This is coming from someone who took a year to finally do it.
 I’m kicking myself for waiting so long!